Configuration Profiles Homepage on the ZeroLock® Management Console

 A Configuration Profile greatly simplifies ensuring that the desired protections are enabled/disabled, the Lockdown rule policies, the logging and cache options, and the secure shell configuration are as you intended for that specific endpoint.

-Additionally, using Configuration Profiles enables ZMC administrators to fine-tune settings for Ransomware, Cryptojacking, and Tampering protection, as well as settings for ensuring usage of SSH-MFA two-factor authentication.
-These profiles can also be configured to manage HASH rules as far as setting alert levels, response type, whether to send email alerts, and auto-quarantine settings.
+Additionally, using Configuration Profiles enables ZMC administrators to fine-tune settings for Ransomware, Cryptojacking, and Tampering protection, and settings for ensuring SSH-MFA two-factor authentication usage.
+These profiles can also be configured to manage HASH rules for setting alert levels, response type, whether to send email alerts, and auto-quarantine settings.

 The following instructions will walk you through the layout of the Configuration Profiles homepage followed by instructions on creating a Configuration Profile.